SelfCareMap

 What Is Epsom Salt?

 Despite its name, Epsom salt isn’t actually table salt.
-It’s a naturally occurring mineral compound of magnesium and sulfate, named after the bitter saline spring in Epsom, Surrey, England, where it was first discovered.
-When dissolved in warm water, it breaks down into magnesium and sulfate ions, which some research suggests can be absorbed through the skin—offering a gentle, transdermal way to replenish these essential minerals.
+While common table salt is sodium chloride, Epsom salt is a naturally occurring mineral compound of magnesium and sulfate.
+It is named after the bitter saline spring in Epsom, Surrey, England, where it was first discovered and used for its therapeutic properties centuries ago.

 Top Benefits of a Weekly Epsom Salt Bath